 Jesus was giving Mary the Gospel — the only path to blessedness.
 Physically giving birth to Jesus ultimately meant nothing if Mary never listened, believed, and lived out the teachings of her son.
 Her true calling life —and the only bond with him that endures — was to hear his words and to live by them.
 Her greatest calling was to follow Jesus and cultivate the family resemblance by becoming like her son.Carolyn Custis James

 Life on a missionary team taught me to redefine family.
 Teammates were brothers and sisters, aunts and uncles and even grandparents.
 We were frequently in each other’s homes for meals, game and movie nights, holidays and celebrations.
 We played together, laughed together and cried together.
 This concept of spiritual family brings comfort to the single, the widow, the childless, the orphan as it must have to Mary when her son died and went back to heaven.

-Have you heard your child say “You are not my mother”?
+Have you ever heard your child say “You are not my mother?”
+Describe your feelings.

-How have you put too much emphasis on your blood relationships and not on your spiritual family?
+Compare the emphasis you put on your blood relationships to that of your spiritual family?

-How have you idolized your nuclear family to the point of excluding others?
+How might you have idolized your nuclear family to the point of excluding others?

 Father God, teach us what it means to be the family of God, to show our connection by doing your will and loving you most of all.
 Show us how to prioritize our spiritual relationships.
 Help us invite and include our spiritual siblings into our homes

 For an updated and edited version purchase a copy of Favored Blessed Pierced: A Fresh Look at Mary of Nazareth, available on Amazon (see chapter entitled Redefined).